senotrusov/notes/arch-linux-installation.md

 While I typically configure my desktop environment and dotfiles separately, this guide provides a brief set of commands for installing the GNOME desktop environment for convenience.

-This document is not intended to replace the [official Arch Wiki Installation Guide](https://wiki.archlinux.org/title/Installation_guide), which remains the most comprehensive and authoritative reference.
+This document is not intended to replace the official [Installation Guide](https://wiki.archlinux.org/title/Installation_guide), which remains the most comprehensive and authoritative reference.
 Instead, it offers a personal and opinionated workflow, a set of practical notes meant to complement the Arch Wiki.
 Use both together to make informed decisions and adapt the process to your system.

-This guide is provided under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This guide is provided under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 !!! danger